garethrussell/structuralecology/_pages/research2.md

 permalink: /research/
 ---

-## Lab Core Research: Movement aand Dispersal
+## Lab Core Research: Movement and Dispersal

 Our research group defines structural ecology as a subset of spatial ecology that focuses on the dynamic interaction between individual organisms and the structure and pattern of their surroundings.
 We ask: What do they perceive?
 If they can move, how do they navigate?
 Find each other?
 Avoid risk?
 And ultimately, how do these translate into broader population and species-level dynamics?